Kenti Robles

 Vaitiare Kenti Robles Salas (born 15 February 1991), known as Kenti Robles, is a Mexican professional footballer who plays as a right back for Liga MX Femenil side Pachuca and the Mexico women's national team.
 She also holds Spanish citizenship.

 Career

 Robles has been playing in Spain since she was 14 years old, being brought up in Espanyol's youth team.
-In 2009, she was promoted to the first team, and that same season she won her first title, the national Cup.
+In 2009, she was promoted to the first team, and that same season she won her first title, the Copa de la Reina.
 After playing the 2011 World Cup with Mexico, she moved to local rivals Barcelona where she played in the UEFA Women's Champions League and helped the team win three league titles from 2011 to 2014.
 In August 2014, she re-joined Espanyol.
 In 2015, she joined Atlético de Madrid, where she played for 5 years, earning her 3 La Liga titles and a Copa de la Reina.
 In the summer of 2020, she joined city rivals Real Madrid, who played the previous year as CD Tacón.
+This made Robles the first Mexican woman to play for Real Madrid.
+In 2022, Robles was named as the club captain of Real Madrid.
+She was also selected as part of the reformation process of the Mexican women's national football team following a major governance restructuring by the Mexican Football Federation.
+In 2024, she returned to Mexico to play for Pachuca Feminil.

+International career

+Robles made her debut for the Mexico women's national under-20 football team in 2010.
+She made her full debut for the Mexico women's national football team in 2011.

+Atlético Madrid

+In the 2018-19 season, the club changed coaches, with José Luis Sánchez Vera replacing Ángel Villacampa.
+In September 2018, Kenti Robles scored in the 88th minute of a Champions League match against Manchester City, securing a 1-1 draw after Bonner had given the English side the lead in the first half.
+Atlético went on to win the league title, clinching their third consecutive Liga Iberdrola crown with a 3-1 victory over Real Sociedad.